mitchellfaulk/s2_python_interface/README.md

 python3 -c"from packaging import tags; print('\n'.join([str(t) for t in tags.sys_tags()]))" |head -5
 ```

-Using one of these configurations, rename a wheel file inside of `dist` appropriately.
+Using one of these configurations, rename a wheels file inside of `dist` appropriately.
 For example, suppose that one of the displayed configurations is
 ```
 cp311-cp311-macosx_13_0_universal2
 ```

-Then navigate into the `dist` directory and rename one of the existing wheel file(s):
+Then navigate into the `dist` directory and rename one of the existing wheels file(s):
 ```
 cd dist
 mv s2_geometry-0.10.0-existing-configuration.whl s2_geometry-0.10.0-cp311-cp311-macosx_13_0_universal2.whl
 ```

-Use `pip3` to install the package from the wheel (continuing with the previous example):
+Use `pip3` to install the package from the wheels (continuing with the previous example):

 ```
 python3 -m pip install s2_geometry-0.10.0-cp311-cp311-macosx_13_0_universal2.whl